Aashu-Dubey/react-native-animation-samples/src/samples/custom_toolbar/README.md

 A Custom playful, interactive toolbar made in React Native with cool gesture based interruptible animations.

-🛠 Live preview the sample in [this Expo Snack](https://snack.expo.dev/@ashu_dubey/react-native-animation-samples)

 ## 👀 This is how it looks

 https://user-images.githubusercontent.com/46301285/174402436-43cdf090-443e-4022-85ba-1cfa93937dcb.mov